 A full history of terrorism would need to reflect continuously on both the development of weapons and communication technology.
 The new phase, for instance, was marked by plastic explosives (the expression car bomb is added to the language in this period) and the ability (most famously in Munich in 1972) to get the world’s instant attention through television screens.
 In the 1980s, with the failure of Arab nationalism to deliver either socialist or capitalist success for its peoples, a new form of Islamic terrorism began to develop.
 This new variety of terrorism claimed its authority not from a political but from divine authority.
 This appearance of the divine was one of the conditions of the emergence of the suicide bomber (another was further sophistication of the technology of plastic explosives).
 These developments culminated in the attacks of September 11, 2001.

 In the aftermath of the September 11 attacks, George W. Bush announced his “War on Terror,” thus, as Terry Jones remarked, becoming the first world leader to declare war on an abstract noun.
 The political effects of this use of terror have prompted widespread questioning of the term and of the nature of terrorism itself.

-Distinguishing between terrorist and non-terrorist acts of violence in terms of the acts themselves is problematic.
-Further, if we follow the Hobbesian argument of the German legal philosopher Carl Schmidt, that at the root of every state’s legitimate use of violence is an illegitimate use of violence, it is difficult to produce a distinction in terms of legal authority.
-The linguistic effects of Bush’s war are difficult to gauge.
-But it could be argued that Bush completed a process begun by Robespierre, and that a word initially used to describe emotional states experienced at the very margins of the social is now limited entirely to describing emotional states experienced at the very heart of social and political life.
+Distinguishing between terrorist and non-terrorist acts of violence in terms of the acts themselves is problematic, and if we follow the Hobbesian arguments of the German legal philosopher Carl Schmidt that at the root of every state’s legitimate use of violence is an illegitimate use of violence, it is difficult to produce a distinction in terms of legal authority.
+The linguistic effects of Bush’s war are difficult to gauge, but it could be argued that Bush completed a process begun by Robespierre and that a word initially used to describe emotional states experienced at the very margins of the social is now limited entirely to describing emotional states experienced at the very heart of social and political life.